The best meat delivery deals for Labor Day Weekend

 Meat deals, meat deals, we've got the meat deals!
-Wearing white after Labor Day may be a faux pas in certain circles, but red is always in fashion -- red meat, that is.
-With Labor Day weekend creeping up and the inevitable (*sniffles*) end of summer in sight, it also marks one of the last big grilling moments on the calendar, and there are exclusive meat delivery deals and promotions to cash in on.
+It might be a faux pas to wear white after Labor Day in certain circles, but red is always in fashion -- red meat, that is.
+With Labor Day weekend here and the inevitable (*sniffles*) end of summer in sight, it also marks one of the last big grilling occasions on the calendar, and there are exclusive meat delivery deals and promotions to cash in on.

-Online butchers and meat delivery services are vying for your attention with amazing Labor Day meat discounts on quality beef, chicken, pork and fish.
+A multitude of meat delivery services and online butchers are vying for your attention with amazing Labor Day meat discounts on quality beef, pork, chicken and fish.
 Best of all, it'll all come straight to your door in just a matter of days.
 No parking lots, number-taking or wobbly shopping carts required.

 In case you're considering a meat subscription that extends past the holiday, we broke down the best meat delivery services in an earlier post.
 Quarantine-friendly services like these offer home delivery of quality grass-fed, organic, sustainably raised and specialty meats like Wagyu beef, heritage pork, organic chicken and lamb all with just a few clicks, saving you a trip to the market or butcher.
 Most of these online meat box companies offer either a monthly subscription or a one-time order option to match your specific needs and taste -- be it a box of fancy filets for a special occasion or trusty chicken thighs for Tuesday night.